What are the effects of Brexit on those traveling to the Schengen Area from the U.K. ?

 Frequently asked questions about how Brexit will affect travel from Britain to the Schengen Area

-No. After Brexit, the EU consists of 27 member states, while the Schengen Area contains 26 countries, not all of whom are in the EU.
-Ireland is not in the Schengen Area, while Norway, Switzerland, Iceland, and Liechtenstein are all in the Schengen Area, but not in the EU.
-Britain will not be in either group from 2021.
+No. After Brexit - the EU consists of 27 member states- while the Schengen Area contains 26 countries - not all of whom are in the EU.
+Ireland is not in the Schengen Area -while Norway Switzerland Iceland and Liechtenstein are all in the Schengen Area- but not in the EU.
+Britain is not in either group as of 2021.

 ETIAS is the European Travel Information and Authorisation System- the new form of travel authorization intended for short-term tourist or business visitors from countries with visa-free travel arrangements with the Schengen Area.
 It will be in place by the end of 2022.